 Unless noted otherwise in these instructions, only factory authorized parts or accessory kits may be used with this product.
-Improper installation, service, adjustment, or maintenance may cause explosion, fire, electrical shock or other hazardous conditions which may result in personal injury or property damage
+Improper installation, service, adjustment, or maintenance may cause explosion, fire, electrical shock or other hazardous conditions which may result in personal injury or property damage.

-SA1QE4M1SN split system air conditioners are shipped charged with R410A refrigerant and ready for installation.
+SA1QD4M1SN split system air conditioners are shipped fully charged with R410A refrigerant and ready for installation.
+When system is installed according to these instructions, no refrigerant charging is required.
 If repairs make it necessary for evacuation and charging, it should only be attempted by qualified trained personnel thoroughly familiar with this equipment.
 Under no circumstances should the owner attempt to install and/or service this equipment.
 Failure to comply with this warning could result in property damage, personal injury, or death.